 Halfway to work as my own road was turning to Fort Collins, a thought crystallized in my mind.
 I started to think about Tracee Ellis Ross, the daughter of Diana Ross, and how it must have been hard to grow up in the shadow of the Supreme Diana.
 Most of the time, children of stars end up with hard lives as they struggle to outgrow the shadow of their parents.
 It is for this reason that we keep hearing of one child star after another beset by addiction, sorrow and why too many expire before their time.
 Now let me admit, I do not know Tracee Ellis Ross nor know anything about her other than what I have read from second hand sources.
 But from what I have read and observed about Tracee, she is a wonderful soul who has been commended over and over again for the kindness and charity that she gives to the less fortunate.

 So what separated Tracee Ellis from the rest?
 Why did she remain humble even though she grew up a child of a famous star?
 Why did she not succumb to the demons of self-worship and get destroyed by the entitlement that comes with being born rich?
 I did a little research this morning and sure enough Tracee is the person that she is because her mother Diana Ross was such a strong influence and raised her daughter with kindness and love instead of making it all about herself and her career.
 Diana Ross gave of herself in order to provide for her daughter.
-Instead of insisting on remaining on the stage and hogging the spotlight for herself, she turned to a road away from the Klieg lights in order to raise her daughter.
+Instead of insisting on remaining on the stage and hogging the spotlight for herself, Diana turned to a road away from the fame in order to raise Tracee Ellis Ross.
+Click To Tweet

 You don’t have to take my words for it, I will let Tracee Ellis tell it and you will realize just how much of a profound impact her mother had on the life trajectory of Tracee: